-- the level of domestic and worldwide oil and natural gas production and inventories; - the level of drilling activity and the availability of attractive oil and natural gas field prospects, which governmental actions may affect, such as regulatory actions or legislation, or other restrictions on drilling, including those related to environmental concerns (e.g., a temporary moratorium on deepwater drilling in the Gulf of Mexico following a rig accident or oil spill); - the discovery rate of new oil and natural gas reserves and the expected cost of developing new reserves; - the actual cost of finding and producing oil and natural gas; - depletion rates; - domestic and worldwide refinery overcapacity or under capacity and utilization rates; - the availability of transportation infrastructure and refining capacity; - increases in the cost of products that the oil and gas industry uses, such as those that we provide, which may result from increases in the cost of raw materials such as steel; - shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - the economic or political attractiveness of alternative fuels, such as coal, hydrocarbon, wind, solar energy and biomass-based fuels; - increases in oil and natural gas prices or historically high oil and natural gas prices, which could lower demand for oil and natural gas products; - worldwide economic activity including growth in non-Organization for Economic Co-operation and Development ("OECD") countries, including China and India; - interest rates and the cost of capital; - national government policies, including government policies that could nationalize or expropriate oil and natural gas E&P, refining or transportation assets; - the ability of OPEC to set and maintain production levels and prices for oil; - the impact of armed hostilities, or the threat or perception of armed hostilities; - environmental regulation; - technological advances; - global weather conditions and natural disasters; - currency fluctuations; and - tax policies.
+- the level of domestic and worldwide oil and natural gas production and inventories; - the level of drilling activity and the availability of attractive oil and natural gas field prospects, which governmental actions may affect, such as regulatory actions or legislation, or other restrictions on drilling, including those related to environmental concerns (e.g., a temporary moratorium on deepwater drilling in the Gulf of Mexico following a rig accident or oil spill); - the discovery rate of new oil and natural gas reserves and the expected cost of developing new reserves; - the actual cost of finding and producing oil and natural gas; - depletion rates; - domestic and worldwide refinery overcapacity or under capacity and utilization rates; - the availability of transportation infrastructure and refining capacity; - increases in the cost of products that the oil and gas industry uses, such as those that we provide, which may result from increases in the cost of raw materials such as steel; - shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - · the economic or political attractiveness of alternative fuels, such as coal, hydrocarbon, wind, solar energy and biomass-based fuels; - increases in oil and natural gas prices or historically high oil and natural gas prices, which could lower demand for oil and natural gas products; - worldwide economic activity including growth in non-Organization for Economic Co-operation and Development ("OECD") countries, including China and India; - interest rates and the cost of capital; - national government policies, including government policies that could nationalize or expropriate oil and natural gas, E&P, refining or transportation assets; - the ability of OPEC to set and maintain production levels and prices for oil; - the level of production by non-OPEC countries; - the impact of armed hostilities, or the threat or perception of armed hostilities; - environmental regulation; - technological advances; - global weather conditions and natural disasters; - · currency fluctuations; and - tax policies.

 Oil and natural gas prices have been and are expected to remain volatile.
-U.S. rig count at February 12, 2016 was 541 rigs, down approximately 45% compared to the 2015 average of 977 rigs.
-The price for WTI crude was \$29.71 per barrel at February 8, 2016, down approximately 39% from the 2015 average.
-Crude oil prices are not currently forecasted to improve significantly in 2016.
+U.S. rig count dropped from 664 rigs on January 8, 2016 to 658 rigs on December 30, 2016.
+U.S. rig count averaged 510 rigs in 2016.
+U.S. rig count at February 3, 2017 was 729 rigs.
+The price for WTI crude was \$53.81 per barrel at February 3, 2017.
+The price for WTI crude was \$52.72 per barrel on January 2, 2015 and \$36.81 per barrel on January 4, 2016.
 This type of volatility has historically caused oil and natural gas companies to change their strategies and expenditure levels from year to year.
 We have experienced in the past, and we will likely experience in the future, significant fluctuations in operating results based on these changes.